What to Consider Before You Buy a Stock

 Are there any obstacles in the way of growth?
 (Regulatory issues, management scandals, risky ventures.)

 Who manages the business?
 How long have they been there?
 What's their background?
 Where were they before?
 What's their philosophy?
-You can learn a lot by looking at the track record of paying dividends or buying back stock.

 When Should You Buy a Stock?

 If you've done your homework and found a storyline to explain how the company will produce real value, your last task is to determine whether your story is plausible.
 Can the company really meet your expectations over the next five or ten years?
 What could go wrong?
 What has to go right?
 You don't have to predict the future in complete detail, but your story needs to hold together.

 If at any point you start seeing red flags and think "Wow, this is starting to seem unlikely", stop and move on.
 You're the only person you have to convince.
 If you don't understand the strategy and plan and if you're not comfortable with it, don't invest.
 There will be other stocks.
 There are always good opportunities for the patient.

 The story doesn't have to give you complete confidence that the company will do exactly as you expect, right down to the penny.
 Stocks go up.
 Stocks go down.
 In the short term anything can happen—but you want to buy into a good business with great potential.